ddlitlab/ddlitlab.github.io/README.md

 This starts a local webserver which you can access in your browser at `http://localhost:1313`.

+# Changing content

-# Preparation for changing content
+## Preparation for changing content

 Open the ddlitlab.github.io-folder in VS Code following these steps: